-SETI@home also searches for pulsed signals using a Fast Folding Algorithm? and an algorithm developed by the SETI Institute to search for three regularly-spaced pulses.
+SETI@home also searches for pulsed signals using a Fast Folding Algorithm9 and an algorithm developed by the SETI Institute to search for three regularly-spaced pulses.

 Most of the signals found by the client programs turn out to be terrestrial based radio frequency interference (RFI).
-We employ a substantial number of algorithms to reject the several types of RFI?.
+We employ a substantial number of algorithms to reject the several types of RFI^3 .

-After the RFI is rejected, we search the remaining data set for multiple detections in any reference frame, giving higher weights to drifting or pulsed signals, those that repeat in the barycentric frame, that match the antenna beam pattern, or detections coincident with newly detected planets, nearby stars (from the Hipparcos catalog) or globular clusters.
-A list of the best candidate signals is available at http://setiathome.berkeley.edu/Candidates/.
-We have recently been allocated dedicated telescope time at Arecibo to conduct follow up observations of SETI@home's best candidates.
+After the RFI is rejected, we search the remaining data set for multiple detections in any reference frame, giving higher weights to drifting or pulsed signals, those that repeat in the barycentric frame, that match the antenna beam pattern, or detections coincident with newly detected planets, nearby stars (from the Gliese catalog) or globular clusters.
+We compare candidates signals with SERENDIP IV data, and will follow up interesting candidates with dedicated observations.